Home >

 Teachers continually fine-tune teaching strategies for individual students and through this process may identify students requiring additional supports.
 Your school will also request information about your child’s specific needs through the enrolment process.
 Schools will establish a Program Support Group (PSG) when necessary, so that those with knowledge of the child can meet to plan adjustments which may include specific support plans or medical management plans.

 Your child may present with difficulties accessing and participating in education.
-In consultation with you the parents, the school may access the services of the following consultants and/or allied health professionals in order to better inform the educational programming of your child:
+In consultation with parents/carers/guardians, the school may access the services of the following consultants and/or allied health professionals in order to better inform the educational programming of your child:

 - psychologists